310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% endbubble %}

 {% bubble Chiaki fist %}
 “Yeah!
 We’re all different, and we’re all wonderful!
-From here on out as well, let’s always hold our own star close to our heart, and shine together! ☆”
+From here on out too, let’s always hold our own star close to our heart, and shine together! ☆”
 {% endbubble %}

 {% bubble Chiaki smilesoft %}